 Housing in Bogota

-When going to Universidad de La Sabana you have multiple options for your accommodation.
+When going to Universidad de La Sabana you have multiple options for comfortable and safe student housing near the university.
 One of these is to stay with a local Spanish speaking family where you will share your everyday life.
 These houses are carefully selected to be sure you will easily become part of the family and have easy access to public transport.
 The price is $250 a week including breakfast, dinner, laundry, TV and internet.
 Your second option is to rent a room or apartment on campus.
 This includes all the facilities to pass your exams while living with other students.
 The only downside is that there are probably strict rules applied, men and women live in a separate building and the high cost of €3177 euro per semester (about 4 months).
 Your third option is to have a look at the student housing page where we have selected the best houses based on price, location, landlord, rooms, and other Colombian or international tenants.
 Besides us approving the rooms and houses, there are also international students who have been here before and were very happy with it.
 Check it out!